John Capper: Aeronautics

 Capper oversaw the first Army aeroplanes.
 He briefly flew Dunne's first glider, the D.1, during secret trials at Blair Atholl in Scotland in 1907.
 The flight had lasted only a few seconds when the glider crashed into a wall, with Capper sustaining a cut to the head.
 The next year, Cody flew the first British-built aeroplane at Farnborough, which earned it the title British Army Aeroplane No.1.
 This was an ironic achievement for Capper's command, as he had pinned his personal hopes on Dunne, whose D.4 achieved no more than a few hops.

-That Autumn the government conducted a formal inquiry into military aviation.
+That autumn the government conducted a formal inquiry into military aviation.
 Capper had to return early from Blair Atholl in order to present his evidence.
 He argued strongly for a promising future of all forms of aeronautics and especially the aeroplane.
 However his Army superiors on the committee were against aeronautics in any form.
 It was decided that only small-scale airship experiments should continue and that aeroplane work should be stopped.
 It formally ceased when Dunne and Cody's contracts ran out at the end of March 1909.

-Soon afterwards the Balloon Factory was removed from the command of the Army and a new civilian superintendent, Mervyn O'Gorman, appointed.
+Soon afterwards the Balloon Factory was removed from the command of the army and a new civilian superintendent, Mervyn O'Gorman, appointed.
 Capper remained in command of the Army Balloon School.

 When Dunne left Farnborough, Capper was one of several friends who offered support for his efforts.
 In 1911, one of Dunne's new aeroplanes was exhibited at the Olympia Aero Show, with a placard stating it was "Built to the order of Col. J. E. Capper, R.E."

-In 1910 Capper was transferred to command of the Royal School of Military Engineering at Chatham, marking the end of his aeronautical career.
+He relinquished this position in October 1910 and was placed on half-pay, and promoted to colonel.
+In April 1911 he was transferred to the School of Military Engineering at Chatham as its new commandant, marking the end of his aeronautical career.